USA Home / Practice / Texas Personal Injury Attorneys / Texas Dog Bite Injury Law Firm

 Background:

-Multiple Nominee – US News-Best Lawyers
+• Multiple Nominee – US News-Best Lawyers

-We hire the best medical doctors with years of experience helping wounded, grimacing patients
+• We hire the best medical doctors with years of experience helping wounded, grimacing patients

 Texas follows the rules of negligence, meaning for any personal injuries (dog bites in this case), the victim may pursue compensation by filing claims for such a dog attack only if the dog’s owner had actual or constructive notice of the dangers presented by the animal.

 An injured victim may base their dog bite lawsuit on negligence, strict liability, or intentional misconduct.
 Our top animal attack lawyer, Michael Ehline, has assisted thousands of personal injury victims in challenging-to-win cases.
 If you have serious injuries or violations of animal control law that caused a death, we can help pursue compensation against the animal’s owner.
-Total and fair compensation is what you deserve for injuries caused due to the carelessness of the dog owner, especially if they know the dog’s history of past attacks.
+A total and fair settlement is what you deserve for injuries caused due to the carelessness of the dog owner, especially if they know the dog’s history of past attacks.

 Similar to dangerous dog laws, leash laws are a means to prevent dogs from attacking others when not confined to the owner’s property.
 Dog owners may be entirely responsible for their animal actions if they’re off a leash, or it may only be a violation if the owner knowingly lets the dog off their leash, depending on the city.